END-WET Course Book

 The race will go on even if it’s raining.
 In the event of severe thunderstorms and lightning in the vicinity of your location, swimmers who opt to ‘wait out’ the storm on shore will not be disqualified.
 If the forecast is for a day full of severe storms, we will make a call as to postponement/rescheduling prior to race start.

 A pre-race email will be sent to all racers and support paddlers at the beginning of race week.
 This email will include a link to the course book for reminders, a few more finalized details, and any changes that have been made to the race (if applicable).
-We will also include the swimmer-support paddler pairings in the email to give swimmers the chance to contact their paddlers before they arrive to town.

 Saturday (Race Day!)